ayrna/orca-python/README.md

 ```
 "configurations": {

     "SVM": {

         "classifier": "sklearn.svm.SVC",
         "parameters": {
             "C": [0.001, 0.1, 1, 10, 100],
             "gamma": [0.1, 1, 10]
         }
     },

     "SVMOP": {

         "classifier": "OrdinalDecomposition",
         "parameters": {
             "dtype": "OrderedPartitions",
             "decision_method": "frank_hall",
             "base_classifier": "sklearn.svm.SVC",
             "parameters": {
                 "C": [0.01, 0.1, 1, 10],
                 "gamma": [0.01, 0.1, 1, 10],
                 "probability": ["True"]
             }

         }
     },

     "LR": {

         "classifier": "OrdinalDecomposition",
         "parameters": {
             "dtype": ["OrderedPartitions", "OneVsNext"],
             "decision_method": "exponential_loss",
             "base_classifier": "sklearn.linear_model.LogisticRegression",
             "parameters": {
                 "C": [0.01, 0.1, 1, 10],
                 "penalty": ["l1","l2"]
             }

         }
     }
 }
 ```

 Each configuration has a name (whatever you want), and consists of:

-- **`classifier`**: tells the framework wich classifier to use.
+- **`classifier`**: tells the framework which classifier to use.
 Can be specified in two different ways:
     - A relative path to the classifier in sklearn module.
     - The name of a built-in class in Classifiers folder (found in the main folder of the project).
-- **`parameters`**: hyper-paramers to tune, having each one of them a list of values to cross-validate (not really necessary, can be just one value).
+- **`parameters`**: hyper-parameters to tune, having each one of them a list of values to cross-validate (not really necessary, can be just one value).

 *In ensemble methods, as `OrdinalDecomposition`, you must nest another classifier (the base classifier, which doesn't have a configuration name), with it's respective parameters to tune.*